shadevil3003/SmartDoorBell/README.md

 **Important :-**

-1)**Create your own bot .** if you don't know how to create one refer to the link below:- https://www.instructables.com/id/Set-up-Telegram-Bot-on-Raspberry-Pi/
+1)**Create your own bot .** If you don't know how to create one refer to the link below:- https://www.instructables.com/id/Set-up-Telegram-Bot-on-Raspberry-Pi/

 2)**Know your chat id** :- 1.Open Telegram app and search "get id" or  "@get_id_bot"